laurap-dev/gradebook-docs/features/reports-send.md

 **Send as noreply**: When available, use a no-reply sender address.

-### Automatic Reports (Premium Plus)
+### Automatic Reports (Premium)

-If you have Premium Plus, this card shows your automatic report sending configuration:
+If you have Premium, this card shows your automatic report sending configuration:
 - Whether automatic reports are enabled
 - Send frequency and schedule
-- Next scheduled send date
+- Whether to notify you when an automatic report is run

 ### Report Configuration